2TallTyler/itl_houses/README.md

 - Towns with regular churches won’t create historic downtown districts, but Churches and pre-1945 Shops and Offices have a 1/8 chance of being randomly preserved

 ### More junk mail
-- Residential buildings no longer send a silly amount of mail
+- Residential buildings now send a minimal amount of mail
   - You'll still get postcards from Grandma
 - Commercial buildings send slightly more mail
 - Mail acceptance is unchanged